ThreeSixes/quickweather/README.md

 ## Development and testing environment

 ### Theory of operation
 The local development environment leverages Vagrant and the VirtualBox provider to provision a development and test environment for the QuickWeather API, including a self-contained PostgreSQL database installed via the [puppetlabs-postgresql](https://forge.puppet.com/puppetlabs/postgresql).
-The API's process is managed by [Supervisor](http://supervisord.org/).
+The API's process should be manually kicked off by the developer as the `vagrant` user since Supervisor won't automatically restart the process when changes are made to files.
 The database is created by Puppet, and Sequelize mgrations create the ncessary tables.

 ### Local development environment: